 For several weeks now, I've been wanting to take out the tent and stretch my legs.
 As the days get longer and the Covid restrictions disintegrate, I take the opportunity to escape for a weekend.
 My goal: to discover the heart of the Apuan Alps, these mountains 1 hour’s drive north of Pisa.
-In particular, I expected to admire the view from their dominant point, the Pania della Croce.
-As we will see, I had to revise my ambitions downwards…
+In particular, I was hoping to admire the view from their dominant point, the Pania della Croce.
+As we will see, I had to lower my ambitions...

 Day 1: Pania della Croce in spring, an overly ambitious summit

 I leave from the pretty village of Cardoso.
 From there, we have a superb view of Monte Forato, a gigantic natural arch which dominates the valley.
 I then go up to the village of Pruno, completely Italian in its style.
 The path then winds through the undergrowth before reaching a magnificent viewpoint at the Foce di Borra Larga.
 In particular, we see several large marble quarries which have made the reputation of this region!

 The landscape then becomes much more alpine and it is not very warm at the start of spring.
 Although it is the Apennines, this massif deserves the name Alps!
 I reach the Foce di Mosceta, a bog-like place ideal for bivouac.
 Unfortunately it's still a little early to pitch the tent.